mckee-dev/acme-widget-co/README.md

 Base Offer Class serves as a base for all the offers, whereas Red Widget Offer class handles the specific discount logic as required
 ### Pricing Context Class
 This class acts as a single interface for all the app data to be included in the basket
+### Basket Class
+This initialised with the product catalogue, delivery charge rules, and offers.
+It also contains relevant methods for adding items to the basket and returning the total cost of the basket.

+## Assumptions

+**Offer Application**

+"Buy 1 red widget, get 2nd half price" applies to every 2nd unit

+Example: 3 red widgets = 1 full discount (3/2 = 1 in integer division)

+**Delivery Calculation**

+Based on post-discount subtotal

+**Rounding**

+Monetary values rounded to 2 decimal places

 ## 🧪 Testing